 Why Blockchain for Healthcare?

 The healthcare sector generates vast amounts of critical data that often remains scattered and unorganized across various systems.
-The lack of proper and adequate infrastructure further aggravates this issue as a result of which healthcare providers (HCPs) are unable to access vital information at the times of need.
-The absence of a centrally monitored and administered system makes the healthcare data susceptible to breach and corruption.
+The lack of proper and adequate infrastructure further aggravates this issue as a result of which healthcare providers (HCPs) are unable to access vital information at times of need.
+The absence of a centrally monitored and administered system makes healthcare data susceptible to breach and corruption.
 If data is stored within a particular physical machine, then anyone who has access to it can tweak the data and misuse it or even corrupt it.

 Blockchain applications, however, do not need a centrally administered system since the data will be stored within blocks of a distributed ledger, safeguarded through intricate cryptography.
 In a blockchain-based system, it’s not possible to manipulate and corrupt the data since the tweaked hashes will not match what’s fed into the system.

 In the healthcare scenario, blockchain applications are not only helping preserve and safeguard data integrity but are also helping pharma companies in regulating the drug supply chain, recruiting patients for clinical trials, facilitating interoperability with IoT devices, and much more.